qianfeng2/detREC_program/README.md

 - complement_chunks file folder
 This folder provides all the equal-length triples, name of each file indicates chunk index, two adjacent segment indices, and identified bkp in this triple.
 - output csv file:
-Each row records the chunk index in partial alignment result, target, db1 and db2 are three sequences ID for each triple, rec is the identified recombinant ID from this specific triple, sv is the support value. for instance:
+Each row records the chunk index in partial alignment result, target, db1 and db2 are three sequences ID for each triple, rec is the identified recombinant ID from this specific triple, sv is the support value.
+For instance:

 | chunk        | target  | db1  | db2  | rec  | sv  |
 | ------------|------------|------------|------------|------------|------------|